Reupholster Furniture with Faux Leather for Savings and Style

 “It upholsters so beautifully; it handles tufting and curves,” said Steinberg, pictured above.
 “Any piece I've ever seen upholstered in this faux suede, it just looks gorgeous.”

-Steinberg has a bachelor's degree in textile design and worked as a fabric designer for years before many of the roles moved to China, so she should know.
+Steinberg has a bachelor's degree in textile design and worked as a fabric designer for years, so she should know.
 She eventually pivoted to a certification from the American Society of Interior Designers and a new career.

-Like other consultants at the store she gets to know clients well, offering expert advice based on their own spaces.
+Like other consultants at the store, she gets to know decor clients well, offering expert advice based on their own spaces.
 She has a great story of a customer who chose to cover a sectional in white Sensuede.
 White.
 For her family room, with dogs and kids.

-“That stuff I would use all day,” she said, adding that she hasn't had any complaints from them so far.
+“That stuff I would use all day,” she said.
 “Because it's “high performance,” it's easy to clean.”

-I imagine it could have looked a bit like this example below, designed for the home of No Doubt bassist Tony Kanal.
+Surely the finished product looked as good as the vegan white couch below, designed for the home of vegan No Doubt bassist Tony Kanal.

-Stienberg's favorites are still the highly saturated colors like the bright pinks.
-They don't fade, and the fabric takes bright colors very well.
+Stienberg's favorite faux suedes are still highly saturated colors.
+They don't fade, and the fabric takes bright colors very well, she said.

 Faux Leather Upholstery Fabric

 Not all faux leather is created equal.
 The high-end vegan leather sold at finer stores can perform better.
 To check, ask whether the fabric you are looking at has a “double-rub” rating.
-That's a durability standard used in the U.S. to let consumers know how many times a fabric can be rubbed back and forth by thick canvas mounted on a mechanical arm during testing.
+That's a durability standard used in the U.S. Translated literally, it lets consumers know how many times a fabric can be rubbed back and forth by a mechanical arm during testing.

-You can see for yourself what it looks like, coming in so many colors from metallic to matte, and various textures from subtle to exotic.
-The store also offers appointments during regular business hours to check it out yourself.
+Their vegan leathers also come in so many colors from metallic to matte, and various textures from subtle to exotic.
+The store offers appointments during regular business hours if you want to check it out for yourself.

-The price is also cheaper, and it's easy to come by.
+The price of vegan leather is also cheaper than animal skin, and it's easy to come by.
 Even the popular home store West Elm is selling vegan leather by the yard.

 Reupholstery Stuffing that's Vegan

 Of course you can buy the fabric on its own.
-If you do, you or your reupholster vendor will have to decide on a polyurethane foam, springs and polyester stuffing.
-Like fabrics, they are rated for firmness and longevity.
+If you do, you or your reupholster vendor will have to decide on a polyurethane foam, springs, polyester stuffing.
+Like fabrics, stuffing is rated for firmness and longevity.

 Vegan Reupholstery Process